Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-samp-commands.md

 - `success` means the image layer load reached the same loaded state used by state restore, not just that JHV accepted the SAMP message
+- `imageParams` is applied after creating the image layer and before loading the indicated local or remote data
 - `failure` may come from:
   - missing `url`
+  - invalid `imageParams`
   - an empty resolved file list
   - the loaded layer being removed or failing before it reaches loaded state
   - an exception while waiting for load completion